Thursday, 19 October 2023

 To those who say “Social media has only been around for about 15 years and we’re not used to it yet”: Social media has been around since...
 Bulletin boards mid-70s.
 Usenet: 1980.
 Cosy conferencing: 1981. cix.online.com 1983: The Well: 1985.
 Internet Relay Chat: 1988.

-It’s 2021 and you can’t search and replace inch marks with curly quotes in Word.
-And you can’t use italics or bold in FB or Twitter.
+It’s 2021 and you can’t use italics or bold in FB or Twitter, unless you have a blue tick.

 It's 2022 and a friend just went to A&E with a doctor’s letter.
 He held it up to the window at reception and the receptionist copy typed it into the system